i-dair-tech/i-dair-codex-lab-session/README.md

-# AI Lab Session using the Research Infrastruture CODEX application
+# AI Lab Session using the Research Infrastructure CODEX

 This repository contains datasets for a lab session using the CODEX application.